Industries

 Learn more about Thunderstorm Manager and get started with a free 30-day trial.

-Xweather lightning data is also available directly via API endpoints.
-Building a custom lightning visualization and alerting application to integrate with your existing platform is simple with our developer-centric Weather API, Mapping tools, and Lightning Add-On.
+Xweather lightning data is also available directly from the Xweather API, Raster Maps, and MapsGL.
+Building a custom lightning visualization and alerting application to integrate with your existing platform is simple with these developer-centric tools.

-Explore our lightning endpoints documentation to learn more about our flash, stroke, density, and threat endpoints, or get started with a 30-day Weather API and Mapping free trial.
+Explore the documentation for our lightning endpoints to learn more about our flash, stroke, density, and threat endpoints, get started with a 30-day weather API and mapping trial, or talk to one of our technical experts about your unique lightning data needs.

 Hans Loewenheath